mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --fields-escaped-by

-  Single character that is going to be used to escape characters in theLOAD DATA stament, default: ''
+  Single character that is going to be used to escape characters in theLOAD DATA statement, default: ''

 .. option:: --lines-starting-by

-  Adds the string at the begining of each row.
-When --load-data is usedit is added to the LOAD DATA statement.
-Its affects INSERT INTO statementsalso when it is used.
+  Adds the string at the beginning of each row.
+When --load-data is used it is added to the LOAD DATA statement.
+It affects INSERT INTO statements also when it is used.

 .. option:: --lines-terminated-by

   Adds the string at the end of each row.
-When --load-data is used it isadded to the LOAD DATA statement.
-Its affects INSERT INTO statementsalso when it is used.
+When --load-data is used it is added to the LOAD DATA statement.
+It affects INSERT INTO statements also when it is used.

 .. option:: --statement-terminated-by